 For release in 2023, Colorado Humanities and Denver-based HaveyPro Cinema are producing a 90-minute documentary film, The Five States of Colorado.
 Designed for a wide range of audiences from elementary school-age to adults, the film will address the history and issues within these five regions, or “states,” to inform, educate, and serve as a basis for community and classroom discussion.
 The film will be an easily accessible and engaging exploration and illustration of the history, culture, present-day facts and perspectives, concerns, and needs of each of the five featured regions, and a powerful contribution to public education and discourse.

 The Five States of Colorado will premiere in Denver with follow-up regional screenings throughout the state.
-Post-production, it will be made available as a free, streaming video or download to every public, school, and academic library in Colorado
+Now in post-production, it will be made available as a free, streaming video or download to every public, school, and academic library in Colorado